lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/01basics/basics.rst

 Solution
 ---------

-Checkout the crrent list of boards: :ref:`boards`
+Check out the current list of boards: :ref:`boards`

 .. _basics_out_of_the_box: